How To Articles

 - How to Capture Media Files in an Offline Mobile Application

-Learn how to build an offline-capable PhoneGap application that can be used to capture images and audio in a disconnected environment.
+Learn how to build a mobile app that can be used to capture images and audio while the device is offline.

-- How to Display .pdf, .xlsx, .docx Files in a PhoneGap App
+- How to Display .pdf, .xlsx, .docx Files in a Cordova App

 Build-in handlers for displaying .pdf, .xlsx, .docx and other file types are usually not available on mobile devices.
-If your mobile app is built using PhoneGap, you can use the Document Handler PhoneGap plugin to display these file types.
+If your mobile app is built using Cordova, you can use the Document Handler Cordova plugin to display these file types.

 - How To Download Files to a Mobile Device